HPC-NRW/advanced-git/episodes/01-introduction.md

 Version control systems are a way to keep track of changes in text-based documents.
 We start with a base version of the document and then record the changes you make each step of the way.
 You can think of it as a recording of your progress: you can rewind to start at the base document and play back each change you made, eventually arriving at your more recent version.

 The git version control system, used to manage the code in many millions of software projects, is one of the most widely adopted one.
 It uses a distributed version control model (the "beautiful graph theory tree model"), meaning that there is no single central repository of code.
-Instead, users share code back and forth to synchronise their repositories, and it is up to each project to define processes and procedures for managing the flow of changes into a stable software product.
+Instead, users share code back and forth to synchronize their repositories, and it is up to each project to define processes and procedures for managing the flow of changes into a stable software product.

 ## Challenges